-Biden announces coronavirus task force of physicians, health experts
+President-elect Biden announces coronavirus task force made up of physicians and health experts

 The group includes several other prominent doctors:

-· Zeke Emanuel, chair of the Department of Medical Ethics and Health Policy at the University of Pennsylvania.
+– Ezekiel Emanuel, chair of the Department of Medical Ethics and Health Policy at the University of Pennsylvania.

 Rebecca Katz, director of the Center for Global Health Science and Security at Georgetown University Medical Center, and Beth Cameron, director for global health security and biodefense on the White House National Security Council during the Obama administration, are serving as advisers to the transition task force.